PeterGrahamJersey/tarsia-generator/README.md

 Allows you to create and print a tarsia style puzzle.
 There is a more comprehensive editor available online, but it doesn't seem to support mac.

+Huge thanks to [Dale Blackburn](https://github.com/dakebl) for his amazing advice in this project 💛

 ToDo:
 - Dale advice
   - Directory restructure ✅